MostOfLuck/difference-calculator/README.md

 ### Description ###

-Gendiff - is a utility that determines the difference between two data structures.
-Utility can work with json and yaml/yml files.
-By default using 'stylish' output format of difference.
-For another output format, use the flag `-f` or `--format` with next values:
+Gendiff is a tool designed to identify discrepancies between two data structures.
+The utility seamlessly handles both JSON and YAML/YML files.
+The default output format for the differences is 'stylish.'
+If you desire an alternative output format, simply use the '-f' or '--format' flag with one of the following options:

 `stylish` - using by default